 Nationwide Insurance Solutions

 Nationwide offers term life, universal life, and whole life insurance.
 They also provide other financial services products, such as Nationwide property and casualty insurance, Nationwide annuities, investments, and Nationwide long-term care insurance.
-However, for the purposes of this review, we will focus strictly on their life insurance products.
+We’ll touch briefly on their other products, but the majority of content will revolve around Nationwide’s life insurance products.

 Nationwide Term Life Insurance

 Nationwide’s term life insurance policies are fully-underwritten.
 In order to qualify for the coverage, you have to take a medical exam and Nationwide may order your medical records.
-Therefore, if you are looking for no-exam life insurance, we would recommend looking at our Sagicor Life Insurance Review for a company that specializes in no-exam life insurance underwriting.
+There are companies that offer life insurance without the hassle of a medical exam.
+If that interests you, we would recommend looking at our Sagicor Life Insurance Review for a company that specializes in no-exam life insurance underwriting.

 Nationwide term life insurance currently offers a number of optional riders that can be added on to the policy for additional premiums.
 Also, Nationwide includes a built-in accelerated death benefit rider for terminal illness at no additional cost to their term policies.
 As far as living benefits go, there are better options out there.
 We suggest checking out our Phoenix Life Insurance Review for a company that specializes in living benefits.